-Natural Bridge, Springbrook National Park
+Natural Bridge, Springbrook National Park - Attraction

-During the day spot paradise riflebirds, green catbirds, wompoo fruit-doves and also rare and threatened species like the cascade tree frog, tusked frog, sooty owl and koala.
+During the day spot paradise riflebirds, green catbirds, wompoo fruit-doves and rare and threatened species like the cascade tree frog, tusked frog, sooty owl and koala.
 At night join a guided nocturnal tour to see the resident colony of protected glow-worms and microbats.
 On summer nights, also see luminous fungi and fireflies.

 Part of Cave Creek in the Natural Bridge section is a Restricted Access Area to prevent the risk of injury or death.
 Swimming in the creek, including within the cave, and access to the creek bank is prohibited.